-The Commission on Accreditation for Corrections is solely responsible for rendering accreditation decisions and considers an agency's application at its next regular meeting following completion of the Visiting Committee report.
+The Commission on Accreditation for Corrections is solely responsible for rendering accreditation decisions and considers an agency's application at its next regular meeting following completion of the VCR.
 The Commission is divided into panels that are empowered to reach and render accreditation decisions.
 These panels hear the individual application for accreditation and include a quorum of at least three Commissioners which includes the panel hearing chairperson.
-Agencies are notified in writing of the date, time, and location of the hearings by Performance Based Standards & Expected Practices Accreditation Department staff.
+Agencies are notified in writing of the date, time, and location of the hearings by Performance-Based Standards and Expected Practices Accreditation Department staff.

 With the panel chairperson presiding, panel members discuss issues and raise questions relative to all aspects of agency operations and participation in the process.
-The information presented during the hearing and in the Visiting Committee report is considered by the panel members in rendering accreditation decisions.
+The information presented during the hearing and in the VCR is considered by the panel members in rendering accreditation decisions.